 Gyeongju is an historic Korean city that is known as Korea’s outdoor museum due to the large number of ancient buildings standing around the city and nearby, including Cheomseongdae Observatory, Wolji Pond, Bulguksa Temple, and dozens of tombs.
 The city is also famous for its nature, with an ocean of pink muhly bushes coming to life in October, as well as cosmos and autumn foliage.
 Visit Bomun Lake for scenic sights of fall foliage with reflections in the water.

-How To Get There: Take the KTX train from Busan to Singyeongju Station and take a bus or taxi to the historic area.
-Bulguksa Temple and Bomun Lake are outside the city and require a separate bus ride from the city centre.
-Buses run from Gimhae Airport or Busan Central Bus Terminal to central Gyeongju.
+How To Get There: Take the KTX train from Busan to Singyeongju Station, then bus or taxi to the historic area.
+Bulguksa Temple and Bomun Lake are outside the city and require a separate bus from the city centre.
+Buses run from Gimhae Airport or Busan Central Bus Terminal to Gyeongju.

 Seoraksan National Park

-One of the most popular mountains to hike in Korea during autumn, Seoraksan National Park has incredible views, Buddhist temples, cloudy vistas, and many other attractions.
+One of the most popular national parks in Korea during autumn, Seoraksan National Park has incredible views, Buddhist temples, cloudy vistas, and many other attractions.
 Thanks to its location close to the north-east coast, Seoraksan is one of the first places to see autumn leaves in Korea and makes for a great place to hike for people staying in Seoul, Sokcho, or nearby Gangneung.
 If you’re not a hiker, you can ride the cable car to the top instead.

 When To Visit: Seoraksan autumn foliage starts at the end of September, but mid-October is the best time to visit to see them at their peak.